Md. bill would restrict what foods may be labeled ‘meat’

 In March, the U.S. Food and Drug Administration and Food Safety Inspection Service announced they would oversee the production of food made from cells of livestock and poultry to ensure they are “safely and accurately labeled.”

-Parker Welch with the Maryland Farm Bureau told Capital News Service on Tuesday that the bill would provide customers more transparency.
+Parker Welch with the Maryland Farm Bureau told Capital News Service that the bill would provide customers more transparency.

 Welch said the bill would “provide a kind of consumer confidence in the product they’re buying, so when they pick up a package [of meat] at the grocery there’s no confusion in what they’re buying.”